abhijithneilabraham/site_recommendation/README.md

 Optional:

-#use crawl=False to load from already crawled dataset,and save crawling time if you already crawled the same thing once.See [url_maps.csv](src/url_maps.csv)
+-use crawl=False to load from already crawled dataset,and save crawling time if you already crawled the same thing once.See [url_maps.csv](src/url_maps.csv).

-#num=10 by default, change it to modify the number of recommendations.
+-num=10 by default, change it to modify the number of recommendations.